 This video and article will walk you through how to set up Advanced Area Pages.

-Please note that this feature is only available on our higher subscriptions.
+Please note that this feature is only available on our higher subscriptions and only on the Madison (KW), Chicago, and Plymouth themes.
 If you’re currently not subscribed to one of these packages but are interested in learning more, please visit our packages and pricing page.

 Create a Hyperlocal Site

-Many agents would like their sites to be narrowed down by price range, cities, zip codes or neighborhoods, to fit the market that they focus on.
+Many agents would like their sites to be narrowed down by price range, cities, neighborhoods or any other available MLS field to fit the market that they focus on.
 One way to accomplish this is by filtering your MLS listings across your entire site using Global Filters.
 You can find out how to adjust your Global Filter settings here.

 Another way is to use Placester's Area Pages.
 With this feature, you’re able to create pages that will feed certain listings using filters you set up within the backend of the site.
 With the Area Pages, you can also include images, descriptions, and other types of content to help feature this page.
 You also have the ability to feature all of your areas on one page using an Areas Index Page.